kakao-tech-campus-2nd-step2/android-map-refactoring/README.md

 **Kakao map**

-Requirements Rule
+**Kakao map**

+Display kakao Map

+- Display selected search result using `bottom sheet`
-- When app is start, display Kakao map layout
+- When onMapError() is called, print error message
+- Save last  location before app closed, and when app is started, focusing that location

+Go to *Save serach keyword*

-- If Search window button is clicked, go to `Save search keyword`
+- If Search window button is clicked, go to *Save search keyword*
-  - Stack `Save search keyword` on top of the this window
+  - *Stack Save search keyword* on top of the this window

 **Save search keyword**